 Vibrant economic activities that are noticeable in the counties have prompted financial institutions to extend their services to areas that were once considered too remote to be served.
 Banks, microfinance institutions and insurance companies have been rapidly expanding by opening branches across the counties in a bid to capture the growing number of customers.
 This is a growth that is need driven and couldn’t be possible with a centralized system of government.

-As much as county Governments have been hailed as the hallmarks of devolution, questions still linger on their effectiveness especially in terms of governance and efficient service delivery to the people.
+As much as county Governments have been hailed as the hallmarks of the devolution system, questions still linger on their effectiveness especially in terms of governance and efficient service delivery to the people.
 Reports of corruption and embezzlement of public funds have been surfacing repeatedly; leading to loss of public confidence in the whole devolution system.
 Rampant cases of flawed procurement regulations and unaccountability have characterized the tendering systems in the counties where billions of shillings have either been looted or unaccounted for.
 This has raised serious doubts as to whether the county governments have the capacity to adequately manage public funds in a way that will benefit the citizens.

 Perhaps the most heated discussion around devolution has emanated from its criticism of increasing the financial burden to the common citizen.
 The diversity of administrative roles necessitated by increased need to establish the devolution system has created numerous offices and positions that have proved to be a burden to the taxpayer in terms of salaries and allowances expenditure.
 Many argue that these funds could have been used in important infrastructural development projects that could benefit the locals.
 It is even more absurd to see the way county governments spend exorbitantly on local and foreign trips in the name of benchmarking with no clear deliverables to justify the spending.